SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

 ```

 > [!NOTE]
-> SharePoint Add-ins used to be called "apps for SharePoint".
+> SharePoint Add-ins used to be called "apps for SharePoint."
 To maintain backward compatibility, the app manifest schema was not changed, so the string "app" appears in many element and attribute names.

 A user installing the add-in is prompted to approve this request.
 If the add-in asks for tenant-scoped permissions, only a tenant administrator can grant use of the add-in-only policy, so only a tenant administrator can install the add-in.